AsoTora/k8s-CI-CD-showcase/README.md

     - Utilize **Helm** or **Kustomize** to manage Kubernetes configurations for the abstract or echo microservice
     - Implement a deployment strategy that ensures zero downtime during updates

+used provisioned k8s, podinfo + flask-hello-world deployed Helm for podinfo, Kustomize for flask

 ## CI/CD Pipeline

     - Design and implement a **CI/CD pipeline** for the microservice application